Animal welfare for youth: Part 2 – Introducing the Five Freedoms to youth

 Using the Five Freedoms to begin talking about animal welfare with youth

 - Start a conversation asking youth what are important things done to care for animals.
 The answers will likely sounds something like this: give the animals food and water; provide shelter or a place to live; call a veterinarian if the animal is sick or hurt; treat animals well; keep animals safe; and many more specifics of animal care or activities the youth routinely perform.
 Most, if not all answers, will align with the Five Freedoms!

 - Follow-up by asking another question: why are these care practices important?
 This will encourage youth to understand why animals are cared for in certain ways and to feel comfortable talking about this topic.

 - Once youth are talking about this subject, ask what they know about animal welfare and if they can offer a definition.
 There will be many varied answers offered and some definitions and ideas may be incorrect or the youth may not have a definition.
 Turn the conversation back to the first point, talking about what care is provided for animals and formally introduce the listed Five Freedoms.

-- After stating the Five Freedoms, ask youth which care practices fit with which freedom.
+- After stating the Five Freedoms, ask the youth which care practices fit with each freedom.
 Ask what other ideas or practices not initially mentioned could go on the list and what new things could they start doing in caring for animals.
-Make this an interactive brain storming session where youth can talk about what they do generally for all animals they care for and also what needs to be different to meet the unique needs of different animals.
+Make this an interactive brainstorming session where youth can talk about what they do generally for all animals they care for and also what needs to be different to meet the unique needs of different animals.

 - The conversation and recognition of animal welfare has been started!
 This is the first and most important step to continue with this subject.
 Youth should recognize they are already doing things that help provide good welfare and that animal welfare is important topic to talk about.